Skip Nav Destination

 Published Online: 15 March 2022

-..., instructions or products referred to in the content or advertisements.
+....
 Depression Anxiety Psychotherapy Social distancing Face masks Unheimlichkeit Uncanny On 11 March 2020, the WHO declared the COVID-19 a pandemic.
-Like in many other countries, measures to protect particularly vulnerable...
+Like in many other countries, measures to protect particularly vulnerable members of the population were implemented in Germany.
+These measures...

 Journal Articles